 Here at Totley Rise Methodist Church we believe that the grace, power and healing of God are available to all through prayer.
-At this time when one-to-one prayer ministry is not possible, we invite you to send us your prayer requests by emailing us at firstname.lastname@example.org.
+At this time when one-to-one prayer ministry may not be possible, we invite you to send us your prayer requests by emailing us at: firstname.lastname@example.org.

 If you send to us prayer requests which identify others such as family members, friends, neighbours or work colleagues, then please obtain their permission for us to pray for them at your request.

 We have a dedicated prayer team of trained volunteers who will hold before God in prayer whatever needs or concerns you may send us.
 All prayer requests will be handled in the strictest confidence.
 Even though it is not possible to reply to individual requests for prayer, please be reassured that the members of our prayer team will bring before God whatever needs you present.

 Every Sunday we hold a contemporary worship service at 10:30am, many of which are available on video.
 (Before the pandemic we also held a service in a more traditional style, and a quieter and less structured service once or twice a month.
 We hope to return to having greater variety).
 On the second Sunday at 3pm "Focus Church" takes place.
 This is a time of worship specially structured for those who have learning disabilities and cognitive difficulties.

 Before our main Sunday worship services there is a special 'Toddler Praise' service in the church where parents and pre-school children can worship together for a short time.
 They gather from 9:00 am for refreshments, before worship at 9:30 am.